Redocly/redocly-cli/docs/index.md

 ### A multi-file approach

 You can write OpenAPI definitions in either a single file or in multiple files.
 A single file is good for beginners and for simple APIs.
 The more complex the API, the longer the definition.
-The longer the definition the trickier it is to deal with, increasing the risk of syntax and validation errors, and decreasing developer buy-in.
+The longer the definition, the trickier it is to deal with, increasing the risk of syntax and validation errors, and decreasing developer buy-in.

 The solution is a multi-file approach.
 This is where you define the main structure of the API in a root definition file and everything else is stored in smaller, separate files.
 Redocly OpenAPI CLI's bundling process compiles muliple files (linked with $refs) into one file in a single command.
 You don't have to install and maintain a third-party tool to do the job.